 This site started all the way back in 2005, then at technosight.com, as a place to share my tinkering with blogs, podcast, wikis, RSS, and Web 2.0, which no one knew about back then.
-As the tech landscape has shifted, so has my writing and speaking.
+As the tech landscape has shifted, so has my attention.
 For example, I moved from Web 2.0 to apps in 2008 but today am focusing on what it means to be a remote solopreneur and use remote as a business strategy versus an employment agreement.

 I've been blessed to see a number of career milestones through the years:

 Early remote solopreneur plus one of the first remote agencies.

 I pioneered being an early remote consultant back in 2005.
 I then scaled that to running a remote firm with people around the world, a first in the agency world.